dhoyle/splicedocs-jekyll/pages/DBaaS/Jupyter/SimpleJupyter.md

 {% include splice_snippets/dbaasonlytopic.md %}

-Our [Getting Started with Jupyter](dbaas_jup_getstarted.html) page provides a very brief overview of using  ; If you're new to Jupyter, we strongly encourage you to visit the [Jupyter documentation site][1]{: target="_blank"} to learn about creating, modifying, and running your own Jupyter notebooks.
+Our [Getting Started with Jupyter](dbaas_jup_getstarted.html) page provides a very brief overview of using Jupyter; If you're new to Jupyter, we strongly encourage you to visit the [Jupyter documentation site][1]{: target="_blank"} to learn about creating, modifying, and running your own Jupyter notebooks.